minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

   maxconnections=40
   # Increase the number of threads to service RPC calls (default: 4)
   rpcthreads=128
-  # Increase the depth of the work queue to service RPC calls
+  # Increase the depth of the work queue to service RPC calls (default: 16)
   rpcworkqueue=512
   ```